What is the Fundraising Regulator?

 Following the Olive Cooke tragedy the Fundraising Regulator for the UK was created.
-The Fundraising Regulator provides help and guidance on a number of topics including legacy fundraising.
-The makeawillonline.co.uk legacy fundraising platform has been built to comply with these guidelines as well as to comply with the Society of Will Writers requirements for you and your donors’ peace of mind.
+The Fundraising Regulator provides help and guidance on a number of topics including gifts in wills fundraising.
+The makeawillonline.co.uk gifts in wills fundraising platform has been built to comply with these guidelines as well as to comply with the Society of Will Writers requirements for you and your donors’ peace of mind.

-The Fundraising Regulator has identified potential issues around undue influence when providing legacy gifts.
+The Fundraising Regulator has identified potential issues around undue influence.
 We have taken these into consideration in the design of our service and our website and we would urge you to familiarise yourselves with them too.

-The Fundraising Regulator has issued helpful guidance on the ethics of legacy fundraising here.
-The benefiting charity will need to consider its campaign carefully to ensure compliance with 18.1-18.2 of the guidance.
-The service designed by Digilegal will ensure that the difficult legal and ethical points at 18.3.1 and 18.3.2 are satisfied.
+The Fundraising Regulator has issued helpful guidance on the ethics of gifts in wills fundraising here.
+The benefiting charity will need to consider its campaign carefully to ensure compliance with 15.1-15.2 of the guidance.
+The service designed by us will ensure that the legal and ethical points at 15.5.1 and 15.5.2 are don't arise.

 The Charity Commission also issues guidance on charities paying for wills here.
 It recommends that no-one connected with the charity helps prepare the wills.
 Using our service the supporter will be on their own using the Digilegal service.